 Both stances are true.

-All this was to be completed before the deadline of my book, The Gun Digest Book of Hunting Revolvers.
+Gun Digest Book of Hunting Revolvers.
 It was an ambitious plan, with many moving parts that ultimately fell just short of completion.
 Nevertheless, a truncated version ended up in the book—despite my best efforts!

 Revolver #1, the stainless Ruger Bisley, actually started life as a .45 Colt that morphed into the revolver you see here.
 A Williams Shooters Supply dealer exclusive, we took a good thing and made it better; much better.